paluchi/crossmint_challenge/README.md

 This time I choose to make logs at the request level (just to get a feedback of what's happening).
 For a real project, I'd make an environment-dependent logging framework.
 This time I chose to handle errors at the highest level, mainly because there is no need (relative to requirements) to be handled at the low level.
 A system that needs to publish error metrics or similar stuff would be adequate to implement low-level handling, and maybe spread the error to the higher level by rethrowing it.

-Here are the additional notes structured for inclusion in the README:

----

-## Notes

 ### Dependencies

-In this project:

 - **TypeScript**: Adopted for its robust type-safety features, which greatly enhance code reliability and maintainability.
 Its use aligns with the project's aim for high-quality standards.

 - **dotenv**: Utilized for its simplicity in managing environment variables, making setup and configuration straightforward and developer-friendly.